hamzalpha612-dev/Blackwolf-Supermarket-Management-System/README.md

-I'm Hamza, a C++ programmer.
-I'm fourteen years old.
-My dream is to create an independent operating system and work at Google.
+I'm Hamza, a 14-year-old C++ programmer.
+My dream is to develop an independent operating system and to work at Google.